seanpln/simple-pinn-pde-solver/README.md

 ## AD

 A reverse-mode automatic differentiator works by traversing the DAG in reversed topologically sorted order, backpropagating derivative data from the child Nodes to their parents.
+We use generic "textbook code" to implement this as

 ```julia
 function autodiff!(tape::Vector{Node},		# DAG